Kyansittha: Pegu rebellion (1082–1084)

 Yamankan promptly executed Lu, and marched to Pagan.
 Unable to blockade the fortified walls of Pagan, his army drifted north to near the present-day Ava (Inwa).

 Kyansittha went to the Kyaukse region, the breadbasket of Pagan, to raise an army.
 He received allegiance from the chief of Htihlaing, who helped him raise men.
 With his army, Kyansittha drove Yamankan out.
 Yamankan's army fled south while Yamankan fled on a barge full of gold and gems he had looted down the Irrawaddy.
-Kyansittha and his army followed up on the retreating Peguan forces.
+Kyansittha and his army pursued the retreating Peguan forces.
 Midway to the Pegu country, Kyansittha's advance forces caught up with Yamankan near Myingyan.
 Yamankan, who was blind in one eye, was killed by an arrow through his remaining good eye.

 According to the chronicle Zatadawbon Yazawin, Kyansittha and Yamankan fought a battle c.
 April 1083 (Kason of 445 ME).
 The battle may not be the final battle in which Yamankan was slain since Zatadawbon says Saw Lu died in 1084 after having reigned seven years.
 However, other chronicles (Hmannan and Yazawin Thit) say he reigned only for five years, followed by an interregnum that lasted till 1084—implying that Saw Lu died in late 1082 or early 1083.
 At any rate, Kyansittha came to power in 1084, per the Myazedi inscription.